Early Vatican Museums Tour: The Best of the Sistine Chapel

 About this experience

 Enter the Sistine Chapel at the most peaceful time of day to enjoy Michelangelo’s masterpiece in serenity and embark on a thorough guided tour of the Vatican Museums, ending at the awe-inspiring St. Peter's Basilica.
 There's no better way to see the highlights of the Vatican without the crowds that descend upon the galleries later in the day.
 Not a morning person?
-Book the Afternoon Vatican Museums Tour with Sistine Chapel for a relaxed afternoon visit after the crowds have left for the day.
+Book the Vatican Express Tour with Sistine Chapel for a relaxed afternoon visit after the crowds have left for the day.

 Available options